-- 127. Decision-making: TEOs must establish and demonstrate adequate arrangements for decisions to be made jointly or in consultation with the students enrolled at the TEO, or their representatives, on the following matters: - a.
-The maximum amount that students will be charged for student services; and - b. the types of services to be delivered (within the permitted categories set out below); and - c. the procurement of these services; and - d. the method for authorising expenditure on these services. - 128.
-Accounting for the use of student services fees: TEOs must either hold all student services fees in a separate bank account or ensure that all income and expenditure associated with the provision of such services is separately accounted for in the TEO's accounting system. - 129.
-Reporting on student services fees: Institutions must provide information on all student services fees through their annual report, and registered Private Training Establishments (PTEs) must provide information on all student services fees through a written report to students.
-Institutions and registered PTEs must include the following information in their annual report or written report to students: - a. a description of the services funded out of the student services fee; and - b. a statement of the fee income and expenditure for each type of student service; and - c. the student services fee amount charged per EFTL or academic year (or however it is calculated); and - d. a statement describing how the provider is complying with the accounting requirements specified above in paragraph 128. - 130.
-Private training establishment's written reports to students: Registered PTEs charging a student service fee must provide to the Tertiary Education Commission a copy of the report that is provided to students.
+- 139. Accounting for the use of student services fees: TEOs must either hold all student services fees in a separate bank account or ensure that all income and expenditure associated with the provision of such services is separately accounted for in the TEO's accounting system. - 140.
+Reporting on student services fees: TEIs must provide information on all student services fees through their annual report, and registered PTEs must provide information on all student services fees through a written report to students.
+TEIs and registered PTEs must include the following information in their annual report or written report to students: - a. a description of the services funded out of the student services fee; - b. a statement of the fee income and expenditure for each type of student service; - c. the student services fee amount charged per EFTS or academic year (or however it is calculated); and - d. a statement describing how the provider is complying with the accounting requirements specified above in paragraph 139. - 141.
+PTEs' written reports to students: Registered PTEs charging student services fees must provide to the TEC a copy of the report that is provided to students.
 A copy of the report must be sent to:

-Requirements for Student Services Fees Submissions Monitoring and Crown Ownership The Tertiary Education Commission PO Box 27048 Wellington 6141 Email: ssf@tec.govt.nz
+Requirements for Student Services Fees Submissions Monitoring and Crown Ownership The Tertiary Education Commission PO Box 27048 Wellington 6141

+Email: ssf@tec.govt.nz
-131. Publishing information online: TEOs charging student services fees must, as soon as reasonably practicable each year, publish the following information on their website:

-- a. basic student services fee information for the year, including the amount charged per EFTL (or however it is calculated) and a description of the student services the fee supports; and - a description of the current year's student services fee decision-making process - including a description of how the current fees and services offered were determined, how consultation with students occurred, and what the decisions were; and - c. a description of how students can be involved in student services fee decisions for the following year i.e. how TEOs propose to consult with their students and what issues might be considered. - 132.
-Categories of student services: TEOs may charge student services fees to support the delivery of the following categories of services: - a.
-Advocacy and legal advice Advocating on behalf of individual students and groups of students, and providing independent support to resolve problems.
-This includes advocacy and legal advice relating to accommodation. - b.
+- 142. Publishing information online: TEOs charging student services fees must, as soon as reasonably practicable each year, publish the following information on their website: - a. a description of the services funded out of the student services fee; - b. a statement of the fee income and expenditure for each type of student service; - c. the student services fee amount charged per EFTS or academic year (or however it is calculated); - d. a description of the current year's student services fee decision-making process, including what decisions were consulted on, how consultation with students occurred, a summary of learner feedback, what the decisions were, and how learner feedback was incorporated into those decisions; and - e. a description of how students can be involved in student services fee decisions for the following year i.e. how TEOs propose to consult with their students and what issues might be considered.

+- 143. Categories of student services: TEOs may charge student services fees to support the delivery of the following categories of services: - a.
+Advocacy and legal advice Advocating on behalf of individual students and groups of students, and providing independent support to resolve problems, including advocacy and legal advice relating to accommodation. - b.
 Careers information, advice and guidance Supporting students' transition into post-study employment. - c.
 Counselling services Providing non-academic counselling and pastoral care, such as chaplains. - d.
 Employment information Providing information about employment opportunities for students while they are studying. - e.
 Financial support and advice Providing hardship assistance and advice to students on financial issues. - f.
 Health services Providing health care and related welfare services. - g.
-Media Supporting the production and dissemination of information by students to students, including newspapers, radio, television and internet-based media. - h.
-Childcare services Providing affordable childcare services while parents are studying. - i.
+Media Supporting the production and dissemination of information by students to students, including through newspapers, radio, television and internet-based media. - h.
+Childcare services Providing childcare services while caregivers are studying. - i.
 Clubs and societies Supporting student clubs and societies, including through the provision of administrative support and facilities for clubs and societies. - j.
 Sports, recreation and cultural activities Providing sports, recreation and cultural activities for students.